m-saeid/m-saeid.github.io/_pages/about.md

 My research aims to bridge the gap between **high-performance 3D deep learning models and real-world deployment constraints**, particularly on edge devices such as NVIDIA Jetson.

-I am currently conducting independent research collaborations in 3D point cloud learning, with a focus on efficient geometric representation learning and real-time robotic perception systems.

 <hr class="section-divider">

 ## Research {#research}